| | | | |

 The False Reality: Your pod is running, but the packet never gets there.

 Welcome to the Networking Illusion.
-In Kubernetes, “Network Connectivity” is a stack of lies.
-The error message you see is rarely the error that happened.
+In Kubernetes, “Network Connectivity” is a stack of abstractions.
+The error message you see is rarely the error that actually happened.

-Engineers often think of Ingress as a simple bridge: Traffic hits the Load Balancer and goes to the Pod.
+Engineers think of Ingress as a simple bridge — traffic hits the Load Balancer and goes directly to the Pod.
+That mental model is wrong, and it’s why 502 debugging takes so long.

 A technical diagram illustrating the 5-hop Kubernetes network path from Cloud Load Balancer to Pod, highlighting potential failure points like MTU.